AndreyKolygin/smja-extension/README.md

 - Strategy: **CSS**, **DOM chain**, or **Custom script**
 - Optional comment and active toggle

-DOM chains allow multi-step narrowing (selector + text filter + index).
+DOM chains can be split into multiple named groups, and only active groups run.
+Each group is a sequence of steps (selector + text filter + index) whose extracted fragments are appended to the popup input in order.
 Script mode is fenced by CSP; use it for same-origin iframes only.
 Custom scripts execute inside the visited page with its permissions, so only use code you fully trust.

 ---